 Here you will find the latest information regarding our company, our partners, any related business news and our fundraising.

-Collis Mediation Ltd are proud to announce the launch of their Special Educational Needs Consultancy Service, which includes a secure messaging Support Platform for Local Authorities.
+Collis Mediation Ltd are proud to announce the launch of our Special Educational Needs Consultancy Service, which includes a secure messaging Support Platform for Local Authorities.

-Led by Dominic Collis, company founder; SEN specialist, supported by our SEN Team and calling on our expreience through our involvement in 750+ cases, our SEN Consultancy provides an enhanced, expert level of service and successfully achieves:
+Led by Dominic Collis, company founder; SEN specialist, supported by our SEN Team and calling on our experience through involvement in 750+ SEN cases, our SEN Consultancy provides an enhanced, expert level of service and successfully achieves:

-Our Support Platform is a remote support service which gives local authorities access to the same expert level of support which is developed for the low-level non-complex case which may have fallen outside of standard SEN processes and quick, accurate advice is needed to progress a case to the next stage..
+Our Support Platform is a remote support service which gives local authorities access to the same expert level of support.
+The Support Platform has been developed for the low-level non-complex case which may have fallen outside of standard SEN processes and quick, accurate advice is needed to progress a case to the next stage..

-It provides a cost effective way to ensure their decision making is informed adn legally compliant.
+It provides a cost effective way to ensure LA positions and decision making is informed and legally compliant.